phanuphatsrisukhawasu/detecting-ai-generated-texts-with-distilbert/README.md

 # Comparative analysis of LoRA fine-tuned BERT and DistilBERT for detecting AI-generated texts

 📝 Classify the essay to AI-generated and human texts. <br>
-🤖 Investigate the performance of BERT with its lighter variation, DistilBERT, when fine-tuning using the LoRA method.
+🤖 Investigate the performance of `BERT` with its lighter variation, `DistilBERT`, when fine-tuning using the `LoRA` method.

 <img src="https://github.com/phanuphatsrisukhawasu/detecting-ai-generated-texts-with-distilbert/blob/b8bb600488d3ef0108c355936d2ebdf4154cf534/thumbnail.jpg" alt="Graphical Abstract">